google/node-h2-auto-push/README.md

     which resources are cached in the browser.
 It is up to the middleware which cookie to use for this.

-Returns a promise for the updated cookie value.
-The middleware must use this value to store it in the browser cookie.
+Returns a promise for the result (`PreprocessResult`).
+The middleware must use the `newCacheCookie` value to store it in the browser cookie, and use `pushFn` to push static resources that are associated with the current request.

+*   `stream`: The stream associated with the current request/response.
+This method will create a new push stream for pushed resources, if any.

 This method (and `recordRequestPath()` described below) must be called for non-static file requests as well as static files that are being served by the